Tsugumik/file-systems-performance-test-on-linux/readme.md

   - 30000 files, each 8 KB
 - Compression time for created files using zip command (seconds)
 - Decompression time for created archives using unzip command (seconds)

-For testing the USB drive, data is copied to it from the Kingston A2000 SSD, formatted with the EXT4 file system.

 For testing the Kingston A2000 SSD, data is copies to it from the Toshiba SSD, formated with the EXT4 file system.